MatthewKuKanich/CAN_Commander/README.md

   - **Tracking Data Changes:** Input `5` into the terminal to enter the data tracker.
 Then input a **Filter Mask**, then the **Frame ID** you want to track and hit enter.
 The program will now only show you when the data of that CAN ID changes and what the changes are.

   - **Tracking Min/Max Values:** Follow the **Tracking Data Changes**, then type `max` at any time to display the max value for that **Frame ID**.
 Likewise, type `min` at any point to display the minimum value.
 This resets upon restarting the program/function.

+  - **View Diagnostics Data:** Input `6` into the terminal to enter diagnostics mode/PID manager.
+Then enter the PID you wish to view in hex format.
+These are universal codes which can be found online, or by enter the code `0x0` as the PID.
+Several PIDs are listed when you enter diagnostics mode to get you started.
+This will be greatly expanded soon with support for all available PIDs.
+A DTC (Diagnostic Trouble Code) viewer and clearer are in the works and will be released soon including the ability to clear 'permanent' DTC and turn off the check engine light.
+Stay tuned!

 ## Hardware Requirements
 - Microcontroller (Arduino Uno, Mega, Nano, Pico, ESP8266, ESP32)